csueb-fall21-android/shopping-assist/README.md

     - Additionally, user can send the details of this item to a user via a external messaging app of their choice

 * Search List View
+    - Show the existing item that the search was made on
     - Shows list of items found based on an existing item
     - Each item has a link to item that it found online (external link)